Pat Quinn (businessman): Promoter of music events

-Quinn was known as a promoter of music events during the 1960s in Ireland.
+Quinn was a promoter of music events during the 1960s in Ireland.
 He hosted events at Quinn County, featuring pop stars such as Joe Dolan, The Drifters and the Royal Showband.
 He met his future wife, Anne, at one of these performances in 1960.

 Quinn advanced his knowledge of the grocery and music business in Canada, and promoted artists such as The Beach Boys, Johnny Cash, The Dave Clark Five, The Dubliners, Roy Orbison and The Supremes.
 He introduced the Rolling Stones to North America in 1965, with Canadian police being called to a riot at the band's debut concert in London, Ontario.

 H. Williams and Quinnsworth

 Quinn returned to his homeland in 1965 when he was hired as general manager of the H Williams supermarket group.
-He asked them to open a branch of their chain in Stillorgan's new shopping centre.
-When they refused, Quinn established his first Quinnsworth supermarket in Dublin's Stillorgan Shopping Centre in December of the following year, inspired by the Woolworths brand.
+He asked them to open a branch of their chain in the new shopping centre in Stillorgan in Dublin.
+When they refused, Quinn established his first Quinnsworth supermarket at the Stillorgan Shopping Centre in December of the following year, inspired by the Woolworths brand.
 He worked alongside his wife to clean up in the evenings after the store closed.
 Quinn opened six stores and made £6 million within five years.

-Upon learning that the fee to hire football player George Best to open one of his stores was £1,000, Quinn donated the money to charity, believing Quinn had a high enough profile to perform the ceremony on his own.
+Upon learning that the fee to hire football player George Best to open one of his stores was £1,000, Quinn donated the money to charity instead, believing he had a high enough profile to perform the ceremony on his own.